kmm337/PyBer_Analysis/README.md

 The following Box-and-Whisker plots show the distribution of data by city type for three revenue drivers: total number of rides in city by city type, total number of drivers in city by city type, and average fare for each city by city type.

 The plot below compares the distribution of total rides by city type.
-Urban cities show the largest mean and variability in total rides, and rural cties show a substantially lower mean with less variability.
+Urban cities show the largest mean and variability in total rides, and rural cities show a substantially lower mean with less variability.

 ![Total number of rides by city type](analysis/Fig2.png)